|Wor Bro. Todd Shadbolt

 Twin Towns Masonic Centre enjoys one of the highest initiation rates of young freemasons in the state.
 We welcome all enquiries and those members who join us are assigned mentors to help with any questions and instruction that arise from your journey through Freemasonry.

 For more information on our chapter of Freemasonry and perhaps some of your questions may also be answered in the "FAQ" ( frequently asked questions ) page.

 Freemasonry is one of the world’s oldest and largest fraternal organisations: seeking to make good men better by teaching and encouraging trust, fellowship and charity.

 Lodge Dawn No. 511 is a Craft Lodge.

-Together with our sister lodges Lodge Pacific, Lodge Tweed United and Twin Towns Daylight lodge we have raised over $30,000 for our local hospitals this year alone and we also support many other fundraising initiatives around the Tweed Heads Area.
+Together with our sister lodges Lodge Pacific, Lodge Tweed United, and Twin Towns Daylight lodge: Lodge Dawn support many other fundraising initiatives in and around Tweed Heads

 Like any organisation there’s a business element, with minutes, accounts, and plans for upcoming events to be read and discussed among the members.
 But a Lodge meeting is also ceremonial, involving a series of formalised and symbolic presentations which use drama to highlight the codes of conduct by which a Freemason strives to live.